 - Hot shower before bed can help the body relax and reduce anxiety.

-You may encourage the teen to maintain a migraine diary where they can write the time and potential trigger of the migraine.
-It can help identify the triggers, letting the child deal with them better.
+You may encourage the youth to maintain a migraine diary where they can write the time and potential trigger of the migraine.
+It can help identify the triggers, enabling better management of their migraines.

 Complications Of Migraine In Teens